elypia/elypiai/README.md

 ### Wrappers
 Wrappers are the actual wrapper around a service, this is what users should be interfacing with to call the web APIs.
-Some wraps include utility methods as appropriate for the respective service, such as mathematical functions or web scrapping methods to get data the API may not.
+Some wraps include utility methods as appropriate for the respective service, such as mathematical functions.

 ## Supported APIs
 * [Cleverbot][cleverbot]